- General welcome

 - Actions and interventions described in the Global Nutrition Report.

-I know that you will be keen to start preparing to join us at LSHTM, so please take some time to review the information on this page.
-Do especially note that it is essential to arrive in September having already prepared for your year with the pre-MSc reading list.
+As you start to prepare to join us at LSHTM, please take time to review the information on this page.
+Do especially note that it is important to complete the essential pre-MSc reading list below before you arrive in September.
 Things move very fast once you arrive and the better your pre-MSc preparations are, the more you'll get out of the programme.
 This is important for all but is absolutely critical for those of you who are not from a nutrition/health undergraduate background.
-Having a mixed class from many professional backgrounds is one of the best things about our programme – but since there’s lots to cover over the year we don’t have time to go over basic concepts and you must arrive prepared.
+Having a mixed class from many professional backgrounds is one of the best things about our programme – but since there is a large amount to cover over the year we don’t have time to go over basic concepts..
 Focus especially on basic nutrition preparation (e.g. the online courses on Macronutrients/Overnutrition, and Micronutrients/Malnutrition).

 I look forward to meeting you in September, and in the meantime please email me if you have any questions about the programme.